kypertirost/cs411fall2019/README.md

 - create `key.js`

-As mentioned above, create a `key.js` file so that we can use api, oauth, and mongodb
+As mentioned above, create a `key.js` file so that we can use weather API, oauth, and mongodb

 ### Explaination for code